 Sessions typically last 90 minutes or 2 hours

-Frequency may decrease as your relationship stabilizes
+Frequency may decrease as the relationship stabilizes

 Intensives and Retreats